OlivandoGit/OlivandoGit.github.io/_pages/homelab/software/bind9.md

 classes: wide
 ---

-**Please be advised:** This page is still in the draft phase.
-It may contain a few dead links and errors.
-{: .text-center .notice--warning}

 Bind9 is an open-source project maintained by the Internet Systems Consortium (ISC), which has evolved to be a very flexible, fully-featured DNS system.
 It boasts of being one of the most widely deployed DNS solutions, as well as being one of the oldest solutions available.